The 10 most expensive NFT artworks ever sold

-Certain works go beyond a simple piece of visual art, such as REPLICATOR, by Canadian artist Mad Dog Jones, a piece that replicates itself and produces a new NFT every 28 days.
+Some of these are creatively futuristic and take the artists to record major feats.
+For example, the REPLICATOR by Canadian artist Mad Dog Jones, whose real name is Michah Dowbak, replicates itself and produces a new NFT every 28 days.

-According to its seller — auction house Phillips — it is an “NFT experience comprising seven unique generations of artworks”.
-The work sold for US$4.1 million in April 2021, making Mad Dog Jones the most expensive living Canadian artist.
+According to its seller — art auction house Phillips — it is an “NFT experience comprising seven unique generations of artworks.”
+The work sold for USD 4.1 million in April 2021, making Mad Dog Jones the most expensive living Canadian artist.

-It seems that the market for expensive NFT art has just started to flourish, leaving room to expect much more in the coming years.
+This proves that the market of expensive NFT art has just started to flourish, still leaving room to expect a lot in the coming years.

 Created by the renowned artist who goes by the pseudonym Pak, The Merge was sold on NFT marketplace Nifty Gateway between 2 and 4 December 2021.
-It fetched a record sum of US$91.8 million — the most expensive NFT ever sold that as an artwork.
+It fetched a record sum of USD 91.8 million — the most expensive NFT ever sold that is an artwork.

 Instead of a single owner, The Merge is held by 28,983 collectors.
 This is because the artwork was sold in units known as ‘mass’.
 Thus, the collectors together bought a total of 266,445 masses by the time the sale ended on 4 December.

-Each ‘mass’ cost US$575 when the sale began, and the price of the tokens went up by US$25 every six hours.
+Each ‘mass’ cost USD 575 when the sale began.
+The price of the tokens went up by USD 25 every six hours.

-The artwork is so named because it is a collage of 5,000 individual images made one per day over more than thirteen years from 2007 to 2020.
+The artwork is so named because it is a collage of 5,000 individual images made one per day over more than thirteen years from 2007 to 2020 by Beeple.

 It was the first purely digital NFT-based artwork offered by a major auction house.
 Following the sale, Christie’s said Beeple now ranked among the “top three most valuable living artists.”